July welcomes the zenith of summer heat at

 Rainfall

-In Capitol Reef National Park, in July, it is raining for 7 days, with typically 1.02" (26mm) of accumulated precipitation.
-Throughout the year, in Capitol Reef National Park, there are 79 rainfall days, and 7.99" (203mm) of precipitation is accumulated.
+In Capitol Reef National Park, in July, during 7 rainfall days, 1.02" (26mm) of precipitation is typically accumulated.
+In Capitol Reef National Park,

 Daylight